- ABOUT

 About STAR

 Skills Through Arts and Recreation (STAR) programs engage children and youth aged 6-17 in a variety of experiences.
 We offer after-school and weekend programs like art, soccer, cooking and music in six priority neighbourhoods.
-We also offer a variety of field trip opportunities and weekend camp experiences to those who are registered in our programs.

 We take pride in creating safe and inclusive spaces in our programs - encouraging participants with positive reinforcement, care, and continuity.
 Children and youth come to our STAR programs multiple times a week where they engage in constructive, positive, esteem-building learning experiences.